-By Corey Metzman.
+By Corey Metzman, director of partnerships and business development at Latch.
 First published on Multi-Housing News.

 A few months ago, I hosted a small gathering at my apartment.
 A friend offered to serve as DJ, which required pairing her phone with my speaker.
 Then last week, Taylor Swift’s latest hit unexpectedly started blaring as I was getting ready for bed.
 I later discovered that this same friend had just walked by on the street, and her phone had inadvertently connected to my speaker.

 While we both had a good laugh, this seemingly harmless mishap raises broader questions about connected devices.
 For instance, what if the device in question had been a smart home hub unifying all of my devices like lights, thermostat, and door locks?

 Mishaps like this become even more alarming when you consider that many of these devices―designed for individual consumers in individual homes―are now being installed as permanent fixtures in multifamily properties despite not being designed for the complexity of multifamily environments.